whiskeyromeo/CommunityQuestionAnswering/readme.md

 ##SemEval 2017 Task 3
 ***

+### Note
+> Code for the project and final results may be found in the FinalProject directory.
+> Additionally, there exists over 130MB of ublabeled Questions/Comments which I crawled from
+> QatarLiving which may be of use to those studying the topic in the future.
+The crawler itself no longer is functional
+> as the QatarLiving site layout has changed however [the compressed, unlabeled data may be found here](https://github.com/whiskeyromeo/CommunityQuestionAnswering/tree/master/FinalProject/Data/QTLCrawlerData).

 ### Introduction
 > Community forums are increasingly gaining popularity as a way to pose questions and receive
 > honest and open answers.
 These forums are rarely moderated, allowing anyone to ask or respond to a question.